lshdlut/mujoco-wasm-forge/docs/artifacts.md

 - Blocks: `features`, `size`, `hash`

 Notes
 - Schema is unified across 3.2.5 and 3.3.7.
-Provenance fields are present in CI builds.
+Provenance fields are present in CI builds and in canonical local builds when metadata is enabled.